Code-Platoon-Team-Rocket/pokeclone_new/README.md

 📦 Backend

--To build the backend image, cd into the backend directory where the backend Dockerfile is and run:
+-**To build the backend image, cd into the backend directory where the backend Dockerfile is and run:**
 ```
 docker build -t <your_dockerhub_username>/pokeclone_backend:latest
 ```

--To push the backend image to Docker Hub, run
+-**To push the backend image to Docker Hub, run**
 ```
 docker push <your_dockerhub_username>/pokeclone_backend:latest
 ```